English property law: Personal property

 Personal estate is divided in English law into chattels real and chattels personal; the latter are again divided into choses in possession and choses in action (see Chattel; Chose).

 Interest in personal property may be either absolute or qualified.
 The latter case is illustrated by animals ferae naturae, in which property is only coextensive with detention.
 Personal property may be acquired by occupancy (including the accessio, commixtio, and confusio of Roman law), by invention, as patent and copyright, or by transfer, either by the act of the law (as in bankruptcy, judgment and intestacy), or by the act of the party (as in gift, contract and will).

 There are several cases in which, by statute or otherwise, property is taken out of the class of real or personal to which it seems naturally to belong.
 By the operation of the equitable doctrine of conversion money directed to be employed in the purchase of land, or land directed to be turned into money, is in general regarded as that species of property into which it is directed to be converted.
-An example of property prima facie real which is treated as personal is an estate pur autre vie, which, since 1740, is distributable as personal property in the absence of a special occupant.
+An example of property prima facie real which is treated as personal is an estate pur autre vie, which, since the Common Recoveries, etc. Act 1740 (14 Geo.
+2. c.
+20), is distributable as personal property in the absence of a special occupant.
 Examples of property prima facie personal which is treated as real are fixtures, heirlooms, such as deeds and family portraits, and shares in some of the older companies, as the New River Company, which are real estate by statute.
 In ordinary cases shares in companies are personal property, unless the shareholders have individually some interest in the land as land.

 The terms heritable and movable of Scots law to a great extent correspond with the real and personal of English law.
 The main points of difference are: